department-of-veterans-affairs/va-quickstart/README.md

   font-url(yourfont.otf)
 ```

-in order to work with the rails asset pipeline.
 Additional Foundation components can be added / managed using the app.scss file.